Bootlegs

 The real tags above were sourced using the Defunkd vintage tag database where you can see a full gallery of legit Giant tags and just about every tag imaginable.
 Remember, our tag archive existed before fake tags became convincing, and it was populated by sellers who were vetted for honesty.

-BTW, there are authentic tags where the giant logo is thick, but it’s generally the Giant by Tultex version.
+BTW, there are authentic tags where the giant logo is thicker, but it’s generally the Giant by Tultex version.
 It’s almost as though they combined two versions of real tags to make the forgery.

 Fake Hanes Ultraweight T-Shirt Tag